Category: RFS

 Additionally, I was informed about Buy Nothing New Day from the Reuse Network, and decided to post this on Bluesky considering its aim (plus other platforms):

 I edited the Explore programme video, figuring out if it should be ‘behind the scenes’ or something different.
-I decided to include a question prompt with a reveal at the end, inspired by Petit Miracles.
+I decided to include a question prompt with a reveal, inspired by Petit Miracles.
 This was for entertainment and engagement, while highlighting what the programme is and what RFS is doing to create a short, purposeful video:

 https://www.instagram.com/reel/DRPn7cuDI7T/?igsh=NzZydXV4aTk1ZjYx